 The department is student-friendly and works hard to encourage graduate student teaching and research.
 Surveys of graduate student satisfaction place the department at the very top of the discipline.

 KU is situated in Lawrence, Kansas, and is a vibrant college town.
 The state's flagship university has many resources for academic and financial support.
 Lawrence has an active arts community, and there are many opportunities for cultural engagement, health & wellness activities, and professional development.
-Feel free to check out KU's comprehensive Guide to Graduate School.

 Dr. Yan Bing Zhang